Unaccompanied minor (passenger)

-An unaccompanied minor (sometimes "unaccompanied child" or "separated child") is a child traveling on a commercial flight, a train, or any similar conveyance, without the presence of a legal guardian.
+An unaccompanied minor (sometimes "unaccompanied child" or "separated child") is a child traveling on a commercial flight, a train, a bus, or any similar conveyance, without the presence of a legal guardian.
 Most commercial airlines and similar transporting carriers have Unaccompanied Minor (UM) Programs in place and it is estimated that as many as 7 million children travel by plane yearly, using these UM-programs in the United States alone.

 Reasons why children travel alone

 Children all over the world increasingly have family members living far away, including divorced parents who moved overseas for a career opportunity or to start a new household.
-Each year many children travel alone as part of their education and development, for example to attend boarding and language schools, summer camps or auditions.
-Unfortunately some children need to travel alone after a crisis situation, involving their parents, or for relocation purposes.
+Each year many children travel alone as part of their education and development, for example to attend boarding and language schools, summer camps, or auditions.
+Some children may need to travel alone after a crisis situation involving their parents, or for relocation purposes.

 Unaccompanied Minor service

-Most airlines have many years of experience safely transporting UM’s.
+Most airlines have many years of experience safely transporting UMs.
 Unaccompanied Minor Service can be booked for a fee as an add-on to a flight reservation, under the so called “UM program”.
-Airline UM-programs are approved by national and international civil aviation regulators and larger air carriers tend to handle the transport of UM’s on a daily basis and have trained staff and designated waiting areas at their hubs.
+Airline UM-programs are approved by national and international civil aviation regulators and larger air carriers tend to handle the transport of UM's on a daily basis and have trained staff and designated waiting areas at their hubs.

 Airline policy

-In airline policy an unaccompanied minor is typically an airline passenger aged between 5 and 14 years old (airline regulations vary) who travels without an accompanying adult.
+In airline policy, an unaccompanied minor is typically an airline passenger aged between 5 and 14 years old (airline regulations vary) who travels without an accompanying adult.
 Minors whose accompanying adult travels on the same flight but in a different class may also be classified as unaccompanied minors.
 A parent or guardian who requests for this service fills out a release form, identifying another guardian who will pick up the minor at the destination airport.
-Airline personnel are responsible for escorting the child through immigrations and customs and boarding the flight in time.
+Airline personnel are responsible for escorting the child through immigration and customs and boarding the flight in time.
 A fee may be payable for this service.

 During the flight, no special attention is given to the minor until the flight enters final descent to the destination.
-On descent, the minor is moved to the nearest exit, which could be in business or first class, so that he or she can leave the aircraft at first opportunity and be transferred to the local ground staff.
-After clearing immigrations and customs, the child is released only to the adult identified on the paperwork.
+On descent, the minor is moved to the nearest exit, which could be in business or first class, so they can leave the aircraft at first opportunity and be transferred to the local ground staff.
+After clearing immigration and customs, the child is released only to the adult identified on the paperwork.

 Some airlines have controversial unaccompanied minor seating policies which discriminate against adult male passengers on the basis of gender.
 Said policies are believed to be a response to reports of in-flight sexual assault, and subsequently the call from parents for airlines to better safeguard their children while traveling as a UM.
 The policies bar unaccompanied minors from being seated next to adult males and have led to significant criticism and successful legal action.

 Some airlines, including Ryanair, will not carry unaccompanied minors.